-Let me start by saying this FABULOUS gluten free Italian bread was a total accident.
-I am so, so glad it didn’t turn out the way I wanted it to, though!
-It’s soft and fluffy with a thin soft crust that’s just absolute perfection 🙂
+This FABULOUS Gluten Free Italian Bread was a total accident, and I am so, so glad it was!
+It’s soft and fluffy with a thin softer crust that’s just absolute perfection 🙂

 Sometimes it takes many hours (or even years) before succeeding at gluten free baking, especially when it comes to breads.
 If you were to look up gluten in a culinary textbook, there’d probably be a picture of yeast bread right beside it.
 Yeast bread is pretty much an exercise in the formation of gluten.

 There are still a few breads that elude me in this gluten free baking world, but I’ll never give up.
 Not just because that’s how I am as a baker, but also because I want what “they” have.
 I want the good stuff.
 The real deal.
 And I know you do, too.

 What You’ll Need

 - Kim’s gluten free bread flour blend–my bread flour blend is essential to the success of this bread (or any of my breads, for that matter)!
 If you’re using a store bought blend, you will NOT get the same results as this.

 - Sugar–just a little bit of sugar is all you need.

 - Salt–every great bread needs a little salt.

 - Instant yeast–instant yeast doesn’t require blooming in the liquid before adding to the rest of the dough.
 Hence, the name “instant.”

 - Whole psyllium husks–Ever since I discovered the power of psyllium husks, I’ve been going back through a lot of my breads and adding it for the extensibility it provides.
 Psyllium husk powder can be substituted in smaller amounts (which are listed in the recipe below).
 NOTE: This bread can be made without psyllium husks with excellent results!
 See the notes in the recipe card for further details.